su-its/ams-backend/README.md

 ## Setup

-:memo: Make sure you are not logged in as the root user.
+:memo: Before you start, make sure you are not logged in as the root user.
 Check `whoami`.

 ```bash
 cd ~